susieotto/10-team-profile-generator/README.md

 - [License](#license)

 ## Description

-This application will generate a web page of a company or project team.
-The web page that is generated displays an the employee summary portal, which includes the following:
+This application will generate an HTML page of your team.
+The page that is generated includes the following:

-- Manager
+- One Manager

-- Engineer
+- Engineers

-- Intern
+- Interns

 With important contact information as their name, employee id and their email address.

-There are more information returned depending on their title and the information entered when running the application:
+There is more info returned depending on the role the user selects:

-- Manager includes an phone number
+- Manager includes a office number (numbers only)

-- Engineer includes a github name
+- Engineer includes a github username

 - Intern includes a school name

-The application builds a team with one manager and as many engineers and interns as you have.

 ## Installation

-To use this application:
+To run:

-- Clone the GitHub repository at: <https://github.com/susieotto/10-team-profile-generator>

-- All the packages should be included, but if you should get any errors, run `npm install`, `npm install inquirer`, `npm install fs` & `npm install colors`
+- All the packages should be included, but if needed, run `npm install`, `npm install inquirer`, `npm install fs` & `npm install colors`

-- To run the application in command line, run `node app.js`
+- Open a terminal in the root folder and run `node app.js`

-- You will be prompted to enter one manager and as many engineers and interns as you need to
+- You will be asked a series of questions based on your selections.

+- Use the arrow keys to select which role you would like to enter.

 - Choose 'list complete' when you are finished adding team members

-- The resulting html file appears in an output directory as "output.html" Example of Finsihed Team Profile:
+- The resulting html file saves into the output directory as "output.html"

+**Example of Finsihed Team Profile:**
 ![screenshot1](./demo/team-screenshot.png)

-- There is a style.css file included with the example styling above, but you may use your own design to fit your needs.
+- The style.css file is included with the example styling above, but you may use your own design to fit your needs.

 ## Tests

-To run the tests type in the console `npm test` (requires jest)
+To run the tests type `npm test` (uses jest)

 ![screenshot2](./demo/test-screenshot.png)

 ## Questions
 If you have questions, feel free to contact me at hello@susieotto.com

 ## Demo